Tie Dye Catholic Shirts- Sacred Heart, Immaculate Heart, and Divine Mercy

 2. Mark a diagonal across the shirt with a pencil.
 In St. Faustina’s vision, the rays were coming from Jesus’ heart, so I tried to make the top of this line end at at “heart height”.

-3. Gather the shirt on the pencil line accordian style, keeping the pencil line as straight as possible.
+3. Gather the shirt on the pencil line accordion style, keeping the pencil line as straight as possible.
 When you’ve gathered it all the way across the shirt, rubber band it to hold it in place.

 4. Add 2 more rubber bands, one on each side of the original.
 (This will keep the best “V” shape).